Get

 The Warning Signs

 It is helpful to recognize the warning signs before a dog acts out with aggression.
 A few of these will be obvious, but most signs can be overlooked or misunderstood.
-Body language that your Golden might display, in order of the aggression ramping up, include:
+Body language that your Golden might display, often as stress or discomfort increases and before aggression occurs, includes:

-• Squinting, turning head or body away from the situation, and avoidance of eye contact
+• Squinting, turning the head or body away from the situation, and avoidance of eye contact

 • Licking of the lips or yawning